codewithdev/hosted-resume/index.md

 - Created full-fledged tutorials on various frameworks, libraries, programming languages, content, and Q&A based on Java frameworks, Python frameworks, GUI libraries, data science image libraries, Data Structures, and Algorithms in C++ and Python.
 - **Link**: [TutorialsPoint Contribution](https://www.tutorialspoint.com/authors/dev-prakash-sharma)

+### Hackerearth - Software Development Intern
+**Oct 2020 - Dec 2020**
+- Tested the Webpack for Hacker Earth’s standard user contribution panel module across multiple browsers using Selenium web testing framework.
+- Developed automation scripts and maintained builds that executed over 231k+ user contribution entries.
+- Analyzed and debugged duplicated entries in the managed database.

+### Associate Software Developer
+**Jun 2020 - Aug 2020**
+- Responsible for creating dashboard for Ebook management for employees using various PHP alogorithms to process raw data, store data using MongoDB (PECL), and templating using Laravel.
+- Enhanced the Middleware to allow employees to perform real-time operations in Ebook management.
+- Applied agile methodology to track and evaluate ongoing project success metrics.

 ### Data Science and Machine Learning Intern – IIT Roorkee
 **May 2019 - July 2019**
 - Worked on Pandas, NumPy, SciPy, and other Python Data Analysis tools and libraries.
 - Implemented Python ML-based algorithms to train models and predict images using OpenCV, SciPy, and Pandas.

+### Software Engineering Intern

 ---